FilipFidyk/FilipFidyk.github.io/Ticket Management Database Uni Project/README.md

 # Github README update
 SQL project for a databases university module, 4 database alterations and 4 queries done via JDBC.
 All SQL written by me, unlike the Java.
 Functions named tasks 1 through 8 were writtne by me, whilst the rest of it was a provided skeleton.
 Heavy use of persistent stored modules as minimal java was required.

 This was the original report file, below there is an explanation of the code across schema.sql and GigSystem.java.
-This project was written November/December 2024 and i'm writing this update June 2025, i don not remember what the first 4 tasks were exactly.
+This project was written November/December 2024 and i'm writing this update June 2025, i do not remember what the first 4 tasks were exactly but the last 4 were just complex queries.
 # Task Implementations

 <!-- For each of the tasks below, please write around 100-200 words explaining how your solution works (describing the behaviour of your SQL statements/queries) -->